rwblokzijl/Msc-thesis-EuroToken/thesis.md

 order to provide a full disaster mode, re-spending funds without full transaction validation by the network is a must.
 This could be achieved by expanding the protocol to enable the settling of multi-hop transfers.
-This would require the each consecutive receiver to accept more risk than the one before, as they are vulnerable to the double spending of all unfinalised transactions before.
+This would require each consecutive receiver to accept more risk than the one before, as they are vulnerable to the double spending of all unfinalised transactions before.